docQodly/docs/docs/language/basics/lang-object.md

 ### Null value

-When using the object notation, the **null** value is supported though the **Null** command.
+When using the object notation, the **null** value is supported though the `null` command.
 This command can be used to assign or compare the null value to object properties or collection elements, for example:

 ```4d
- myObject.address.zip=Null
+ myObject.address.zip=null
- If(myColl[2]==Null)
+ if(myColl[2]==null)
 ```

-For more information, please refer to the `Null` description.
+For more information, please refer to the [`null`](../language.md#null) description.

 ### Undefined value

-Evaluating an object property can sometimes produce an undefined value.
-Typically when trying to read or assign undefined expressions, 4D will generate errors.
+Evaluating an object property can sometimes produce an **undefined** value.
+Typically when trying to read or assign undefined expressions, the QodlyScript will generate errors.
 This does not happen in the following cases:

-- Reading a property of an undefined object or value returns undefined; assigning an undefined value to variables (except arrays) has the same effect as calling `CLEAR VARIABLE` with them:
+- Reading a property of an undefined object or value returns `undefined`; assigning an undefined value to variables has the same effect as calling [`clearVariable`](../variable.md#clearvariable) with them:

 ```4d
-     var o : Object
+     var o : object
-     var val : Integer
+     var val : integer
      val=10 //val:10
      val=o.a //o.a is undefined (no error), and assigning this value clears the variable
       //val:0